jkorte-dev/ahoy/tools/rpi/README_MICROPYTHON.md

 Be prepared for crashes and incomplete documentation.**

 If you run out of memory install parts of the hoymiles modules as mpy modules using `mpy-cross`.
 I think esp32s2 is a good choice to start with, esp32c6 even better.
-Inverter polling is very bad on rp2350 :-(
+Inverter polling is very bad on rp2350 :-( but runs OK on esp32c6.

 *Only Hoymiles HM series supported.*